jpype-project/jpype/doc/dbapi2.rst

 converters_
 -----------

-When a result is fetched the database, it is returned as Jave type.
+When a result is fetched from the database it is returned as a Java type.
 This Java type then has a converter applied.
 Converters are stored in a map holding the type as key and a converter function that takes one argument and returns the desired type.
 The default converter map will convert all types to Python.
 This can be